xndlnk/microservice-visualization/BACKLOG.md

 ### Release v1.0

-- ️🔷 move service exchange merger from analyzer to viewer and make it a selectable action of the view
-- 🔷 mark old analyzer library as deprecated
 - 🔷 rename components to tadis...
-- 🔷 align package.json scripts: yarn start...
 - 🔷 create new release bundle of analyzer + viewer with equal versions
+- 🔷 mark old analyzer library as deprecated
 - 🔷 update documentation

+### Improved Service Split

+- ️🔷 move service exchange merger from analyzer to viewer and make it a selectable action of the view

 ### Improved Debugging